GeorgeWebDevCy/tcnapp-connector/readme.txt

 Activation seeds hidden products for the Blue, Gold, Platinum, and Black tiers (if missing) and keeps their pricing/categories synced with admin defaults.
 Use the **TCN Membership Level** drop-down on other products to link them to tiers manually.

 == Changelog ==

+= 0.3.93 =
+* Allow `/wp-json/gn/v1/login` and the `/jwt-auth/v1/token` compatibility route to accept either a username or email alongside the password so clients can authenticate with whichever identifier they supply while keeping credential validation aligned with WordPress.

 = 0.3.92 =
 * Bundle the `TCN\\Platform\\Support\\ErrorCodes` helper so authentication endpoints can build WP_Error responses instead of crashing when Composer autoloading is unavailable.